omni360/aurin-acs/docs/developers.md

 * A server with access to temporary file storage.
     * This guide assumes your server is running a recent version of Ubuntu.
-* Java 8 runtime environment (JRE8)
+* Java 7 runtime environment (JRE7) (JDK required to build from source)
 * An HTTP server application such as [Apache][apache].
 * [ogr2ogr][ogr] for converting common 2D data formats.
 A binary version of ogr2ogr is included in the open-source [FWTools][fwt] toolkit.

 ### Process

-1. [Download the JRE 8 from Oracle][jre8], accepting the license agreement, and [follow these instructions][jre8install] to install it.
+1. Install OpenJDK 7:

+    `sudo apt-get install openjdk-7-jdk`

 2. [Download FWTools for Linux][fwt] and [follow these instructions][fwtinstall] to install it.

-2. For integration tests using `ogr2ogr`, set the `GDAL_DATA` environment variable to the `/data` subdirectory in the FWTools directory.
+3. For integration tests using `ogr2ogr`, set the `GDAL_DATA` environment variable to the `/data` subdirectory in the FWTools directory.

-3. If building ACS from source, run `mvn package` to compile a [shaded JAR][shade].
+4. If building ACS from source, run `mvn package` to compile a [shaded JAR][shade].

-4. Install ACS by copying the shaded `aurin-acs.jar` to the server.
+5. Install ACS by copying the shaded `aurin-acs.jar` to the server.

-5. Start the ACS server by executing the command:
+6. Start the ACS server by executing the command:

     `java -jar aurin-acs.jar server configuration.yml`